 Contact leads to / supports / manifests as Categorisation into pleasant and unpleasant and indifferent

 Categorisation leads to / supports / manifests as Concern (not tanha)

-Concern leads to / supports / manifests as Non-Attachment with results (not clinging, or thirsting)
+Concern leads to / supports / manifests as Non-Attachment with results (not fuel for clinging)